HumanSignal/label-studio-ml-backend/label_studio_ml/examples/watsonx_llm/README.md

 See the configuration notes at the bottom for details on how to set up your environment variables to get the system to work.

+## Setting up WatsonX.Data
+To use your WatsonX.data integration, follow the steps below.
+1. First, get the host and port information of the engine that you'll be using.
+To do this, navigate to the Infrastructure Manager on the left sidebar of your WatsonX.data page and select the Infrastructure Manager.
+Change to list view by clicking the symbol in the upper right hand corner.
+From there, click on the name of the engine you'll be using.
+This will bring up a pop up window, where you can see the host and port information under "host".
+The port is the part after the `:` at the end of the url.
+2. Next, make sure your catalog is set up.
+To create a new catalog, follow [these instructions](https://dataplatform.cloud.ibm.com/docs/content/wsj/catalog/create-catalog.html?context=wx&locale=en)
+3. Once your catalog is set up, make sure that the correct schema is also set up.
+Navigate to your Data Manager and select `create` to create a new schema
+4. With all of this information, you're ready to update the environment variables listed at the bottom of this page and get started with your WatsonX.data integration!

 ## Running with Docker (recommended)

 1. Start Machine Learning backend on `http://localhost:9090` with prebuilt image: